H15Z/gptsummary/README.md

 * Many shortcuts taken i.e. `TODO` comments explaining how code could be improved
 * Missing CI/CD
 * Timeouts and better error handling needed
-* Need an output Actor to log nicely
+* Need an output Actor to log output nicely (ie in order when many threads are used)

 ## INSTALLATION ##